-I’m back with the American Luxury Skincare Brand Clinique in my Brand Focus Series.
-A series wherein I share my hands on experience with some of the best selling products from a particular brand.
+I’m back with the Luxury Skincare Brand Clinique in my Brand Focus Series.
+A series wherein I share my hands-on experience with some of the best-selling products from a particular brand.
 Coming from the house of Estee Lauder Company, Clinique is marketed as the world’s first Allergy Tested and Dermatologists Approved Cosmetics Brand.
-It’s a high end brand that offers skincare, makeup, fragrances and toiletries.
+It’s a high-end brand that offers skincare, makeup, fragrances, and toiletries.
 Clinique is quite popular across various countries.
-They have their outlets in many places and their skin consultants are quite knowledgeable in suggesting relevant products after analysing your skin thoroughly.
+They have their outlets in many places and their skin consultants are quite knowledgeable in suggesting relevant products after analyzing your skin thoroughly.

-One common questions that I often get about the brand.
+One common question that I often get about the brand.
 Is Clinique Cruelty-Free?
-Well, No. Clinique is Not Cruelty Free.
+Well, No. Clinique is Not Cruelty-Free.
 They do conduct tests on animals whenever and wherever necessary.
 Particularly they sell their products in China, where testing is required by Law.
-So Cruelty Free lovers, Clinique Products are not for you.
+So Cruelty-Free lovers, Clinique Products are not for you.

 To start off my trial with Clinique, I bought the Clinique 3 Step Skincare System for Oily Skin from Amazon.
-I thought these were travel sized when I ordered, but No!
-The products had quantity that lasted for 2 months.
+I thought these were travel-sized when I ordered, but No!
+The products had a quantity that lasted for 2 months.
 I think I made the right decision in choosing this kit.
-I recommend this kit for someone who want to try out Clinique Products for the first time.
+I recommend this kit for someone who wants to try out Clinique Products for the first time.
 It’s a nice starter kit.
 I also received a few samples along with my order.
-Overtime I got to try few other Clinique Products too.
+Over time I got to try few other Clinique Products too.
 This post will feature consolidated reviews of all the products that I have tried so far.

 Ingredients of the Clinique 3 Step Skincare System

-This is one of your typical gel cleanser that goes well with oily skin types.
-It is SLS based hence produces a rich lather even with a tiny doll up of the product, which also means less product usage.
-But then personally I try to avoid sulphates in my cleansers, so that’s a con for me.
+This is one of your typical gel cleansers that goes well with oily skin types.
+It is SLS-based hence produces a rich lather even with a tiny doll up of the product, which also means less product usage.
+But then personally I try to avoid sulfates in my cleansers, so that’s a con for me.
 Apart from that, the cleanser does a great job of removing impurities from the skin.
 It even removes light makeup easily.
-The cleanser tend to leave a film behind, so it’s not super harsh and feels less drying.
-My skin feels clean, soft and smooth after cleansing.
+The cleanser tends to leave a film behind, so it’s not super harsh and feels less dry.
+My skin feels clean, soft, and smooth after cleansing.
 According to the ingredient list, it doesn’t have any added synthetic fragrance; but then it has a faint minty scent due to the Menthol in it.
-Sensitive skin types may not favor it, but I didn’t find it bothersome as its subtle.
+Sensitive skin types may not favor it, but I didn’t find it bothersome as it’s subtle.

-Overall speaking, the Clinique Liquid Facial Soap is a quick rinsing gel face wash which is gentle on the skin and also protect skin’s natural moisture balance without stripping off natural oils.
-This passes off as a no-fuss cleanser for oily, sensitive and acne prone skin.
-Initially I did feel that it is basic, but over days I got fond of it (or got adapted) as it made my skin happy with No new breakouts and No extra dryness.
-Verdict: Not the best one out there, but still a decent cleanser.
+Overall speaking, the Clinique Liquid Facial Soap is a quick rinsing gel face wash that is gentle on the skin and also protects skin’s natural moisture balance without stripping off natural oils.
+This passes off as a no-fuss cleanser for oily, sensitive, and acne-prone skin.
+Initially, I did feel that it is basic, but over days I got fond of it (or got adapted) as it made my skin happy with No new breakouts and No extra dryness.
+Verdict: Not the best one out there, but still a good cleanser.

 Well, don’t mistake this for a lotion.
 It’s a toner.
-Precisely, it’s a salicylic acid based exfoliating toner.
+Precisely, it’s a salicylic acid-based exfoliating toner.
 It is meant to break down oils deep inside the pores, keep them clear and prevent acne breakouts as well.
 The first thing that struck me is its alcoholic scent.
 It is so strong and nauseating.
 Since this was my first Non-Alcohol Free Toner, it was way too overwhelming for me.
 I didn’t expect this to contain Alcohol Denat, and that too at the top of the ingredient list.
 A bummer I say!
-Clinique do have a Clarifying Lotion/Toner that is alcohol free, so you might want to check that out.
+Clinique does have a Clarifying Lotion/Toner that is alcohol-free, so you might want to check that out.

-Coming to the Clinique Clarifying Lotion 3, the actual product is runny, water like, pale pink solution which goes on clear on the skin.
+Coming to the Clinique Clarifying Lotion 3, the actual product is a runny, water-like, pale pink solution that goes on clear on the skin.
 It claims to be a gentle product which it isn’t.
-According to me, it is quite potent; it tingles on the sensitive areas around my nose, inner cheeks and dries out the skin so much that I need a serum and calming moisturizer to go thereafter immediately.
-I suggest introducing it slowly into your routine, may be twice a week in PM routine as there are chances of skin purging if this product is introduced quickly (I mean twice a day is a bit too much).
+According to my, it is quite potent; it tingles on the sensitive areas around my nose, inner cheeks and dries out the skin so much that I need a serum and calming moisturizer to go thereafter immediately.
+I suggest introducing it slowly into your routine, maybe twice a week in the PM routine as there are chances of skin purging if this product is introduced quickly (I mean twice a day is a bit too much).

-Overall, the Clinique Clarifying Lotion unclogs pores, keeps acne at bay and shows improvement in skin texture with regular use.
-Slowly introduce it into your routine and follow it up a good moisturizer and never forget a sunscreen during the day.
+Overall, the Clinique Clarifying Lotion unclogs pores, keeps acne at bay, and shows improvement in skin texture with regular use.
+Slowly introduce it into your routine and follow up with a good moisturizer and never forget sunscreen during the day.
 The only major con of this product, it reeks of alcohol.

 Overall, I liked how lightweight this felt on my skin and how well it suited my skin in the hot & humid summer days, without making me more oily.
 I would recommend it for oily and very oily skin types.

-4. Clinique Moisture Surge 72 Hour Auto Replenishing Hydrator Review
+4. Clinique Moisture Surge 72 Hour Auto-Replenishing Hydrator

-Having used both the best selling moisturizers of Clinique – the DDMG and this one, I can say that the Clinique Moisture Surge 72 Hour Auto Replenishing Hydrator is a more nourishing version of the DDMG.
-Both has a similar gel cream texture with the Moisture Surge having a more denser texture and feel.
+Having used both the best-selling moisturizers of Clinique – the DDMG and this one, I can say that the Clinique Moisture Surge 72 Hour Auto-Replenishing Hydrator is a more nourishing version of the DDMG.
+Both have a similar gel-cream texture with the Moisture Surge having a denser texture and feel.
 Moisture Surge quenches dry and dehydrated skin instantly.
 It not only hydrates but also gives you a bit of glow as well.
-It’s non sticky and absorbs quite quickly.
+It’s non-sticky and absorbs quite quickly.
 This again has a silicone feel to it and makeup goes flawlessly on top of this.
-There are times when I felt this broke me out with tiny pimples and whiteheads; although nothing major, I would still suggest to use it with caution if you have acne prone skin.
+There are times when I felt this broke me out with tiny pimples and whiteheads; although nothing major, I would still suggest using it with caution if you have acne-prone skin.
 This does have comedogenic ingredients in it.

-The Moisture Surge kept my skin supple, hydrated and plumped up.
-Personally I liked the DDMG more as my skin leans towards the oilier side and this is slightly more moisturizing for me.
+The Moisture Surge kept my skin supple, hydrated, and plumped up.
+Personally, I liked the DDMG more as my skin leans towards the oilier side and this is slightly more moisturizing for me.
 I liked using this on my combination skin days though.
-In all, both the moisturizers are more or less same to me.
+In all, both the moisturizers are more or less the same to me.
 The Moisture Surge is more suitable for combination, normal and dry skin types whereas the DDMG is for oily skin types.

-I would call the Clinique Pep Start Eye Cream as a beginner’s under eye cream.
-It does a bit of everything for someone who doesn’t have any major under eye concern.
-It hydrates, de-puffs and subtly brightens the under eye area.
+I would call the Clinique Pep-Start Eye Cream a beginner’s under-eye cream.
+It does a bit of everything for someone who doesn’t have any major under-eye concern.
+It hydrates, de-puffs, and subtly brightens the under-eye area.
 It says it’s a cream but it’s not thick as one might perceive.
-It has a texture similar to gel creams but still emollient enough to moisturize the under eye area well.
-The under eye cream gets absorbed quite well with no greasiness.
-The ball tip applicator makes application such an ease with no excess product wastage.
+It has a texture similar to gel creams but still emollient enough to moisturize the under-eye area well.
+The under-eye cream gets absorbed quite well with no greasiness.
+The ball tip applicator makes application such ease with no excess product wastage.
 My concealer goes well on top of this and there is no creasing or whatsoever with this.
-What I love the most about the product is that, it never irritated my sensitive under eye area.
-No wonder, it’s fragrance free and do not contain any sensitizing essential oils in it to begin with.
-To top it all, the formulation is interesting with a balanced set of anti-oxidants, peptides and moisturizing ingredients to improve the under eye area.
-Except that it doesn’t provide any overnight miracle results, I found this to be doing a fair job of an under eye cream.
-A little goes a long way, so you don’t have to underestimate about the quantity offered.
+What I love the most about the product is that it never irritated my sensitive under-eye area.
+No wonder, it’s fragrance-free and does not contain any sensitizing essential oils in it, to begin with.
+To top it all, the formulation is interesting with a balanced set of anti-oxidants, peptides, and moisturizing ingredients to improve the under-eye area.
+Except that it doesn’t provide any overnight miracle results, I found this to be doing a fair job of an under-eye cream.
+A little goes a long way, so you don’t have to underestimate the quantity offered.

 Looking for other brand reviews?